QA Roles and Responsibilities Inside a Software Testing Team

 How to Handle:

-• Prioritize testing activities based on the critical functionalities and potential risks.
+• Prioritize testing based on the critical functionalities and potential risks.

 • Implement risk-based testing to focus efforts on areas that matter the most.